 You want to provide the best customer service possible to all customers.
 However, it’s ok to “fire” customers if they’re not a good fit for your business.
 You want to maximize your investments in marketing, sales, and operating costs.

 Using your CRM system to become an 80/20 rule wizard is a great way to do that.

 Difficulty Forecasting and Reporting

-Having the right CRM in place will help you to see a bird’s eye view of your business.
-As employees are working day-to-day, you can see what is driving performance and what’s creating bottlenecks.
+Having the right CRM in place will help you see a bird’s eye view of your business.
+As employees are working day-to-day, you can see what drives performance and creates bottlenecks.

-This type of data is especially important if you have any investors involved in your company.
-If your business is receiving funding from an outside source, they will want to see projections of your performance.
+This type of data is critical if you have any investors involved in your company.
+If your business is receiving funding from an outside source, they will want to see your performance projections.
 They want to see that their money is making them a return.

-If that’s the case, faulty reports and projections based on faulty data could really get you in trouble.
-Using a CRM system will eliminate some of the human error when it comes to forecasting and reporting.
+If that’s the case, inaccurate reports and projections based on incorrect data could get you in trouble.
+Using a CRM system will eliminate some human error when it comes to forecasting and reporting.